-Mrs. Sarah D. Remington announces the marriage of her niece, Miss Maude Marren, to Walter Hartwig, in the Church-in-the-Gardens on the afternoon of Oct.
-11. The ceremony was performed by Dr. J. F. Carson, minister of the Central Presbyterian Church, in Brooklyn, and an old friend of the family.
-Miss Grace Marren was her sister's maid and F. Percy West was the best man.
-Mr. and Mrs. Hartwig will be at home at 78 Dartmouth Street after Nov.
-1
+Mrs. Sarah D. Remington announces the marriage of be Miss Maude Marren, to Walter Hartwig, niece. in the Church-in-the-Gardens on the afternoon of Oct.
+11. ceremony was performed by Dr. J. F. Carson, minister the Central Presbyterian Church, in Brooklyn, and an o friend of the family.
+Miss Grace Marren was her sister maid and F. Percy West was the best man.
+Mr. and Mr. Hartwig will be at home at 78 Dartmouth Street after Nov.
+1.

-Mr. Hartwig is a former president of the Gardens Players and Mrs. Hartwig is at present the president.
+Mr. Hartwig is a former president of the Gardens Plan ers and Mrs. Hartwig is at present the president.